hieuvume/fap-beautifier/memory-bank/activeContext.md

 - ✅ **Transaction Report Feature Implementation** - Completed implementing the Transaction Report feature with modern UI, date range picker, and transaction table.
 - ✅ **Course Groups Feature Implementation** - Completed implementing the Course Groups feature with modern table UI, user highlighting, and proper data extraction.
 - ✅ **News Feature Implementation** - Completed implementing the News feature with modern card-based UI, pagination, and news detail view.
+- ✅ **Activity Student Feature Implementation** - Completed implementing the Activity Student feature with room booking functionality, interactive grid, and booking management.
 - **Chrome Extension Integration** - Working on the integration of React components with the Chrome extension infrastructure.
 - **Component Pattern Application** - Apply the established component patterns and conventions to other features in the application.

 ## Recent Changes

+### Activity Student Feature Implementation
+We've successfully implemented the Activity Student room booking feature:

+1. **Component Structure**:
+   - Created proper page structure with `activity-student-page.tsx`
+   - Implemented modular component structure with `room-grid.tsx`, `date-picker.tsx`, `book-room-dialog.tsx`, and `booking-list.tsx`
+   - Created `use-activity-student.ts` custom hook for data extraction and state management
+   - Used consistent TypeScript interfaces and component patterns

+2. **Data Extraction**:
+   - Implemented robust HTML parsing to extract room and slot data from FAP tables
+   - Added flexible selectors to handle different HTML structures
+   - Created room type determination from HTML colors and descriptions
+   - Implemented fallback mechanisms with mock data when server data isn't available

+3. **UI Implementation**:
+   - Designed a grid-based interface showing room availability by time slot
+   - Created room type legend with color coding
+   - Implemented booking controls for campus, area, and date selection
+   - Developed a booking dialog with purpose selection and student management
+   - Added booking list for tracking existing reservations
+   - Used consistent styling and UI components from the project's library

+4. **Technical Improvements**:
+   - Implemented state management with proper React hooks
+   - Added error prevention mechanisms for infinite update loops
+   - Created debugging logs for troubleshooting
+   - Added fallback data mechanisms when server data is unavailable
+   - Used React refs to control component lifecycle and prevent unnecessary rerenders

+5. **UX Enhancements**:
+   - Added tooltips for room information and availability
+   - Implemented color coding for different room types
+   - Created loading skeletons for better experience during data fetch
+   - Added validation for the booking form
+   - Included information alert with booking rules and restrictions

+The implementation follows our established patterns for component organization, data extraction, and UI design.
+It demonstrates the use of proper component breakdown, custom hooks for data management, TypeScript for type safety, and responsive design with Tailwind CSS.

 ### News Feature Implementation
 We've implemented the News feature for displaying news items and their details: